Bought a pack of brown sugar for that one recipe, then completely forgot to use it again?

-Yep, spoiler: provide your brown sugar hasn’t come into contact with excess moisture, bacteria, or insects, you should be fine to use it.
+Yep, spoiler: provided your brown sugar hasn’t come into contact with excess moisture, bacteria, or insects, you should be fine to use it.

 How To Tell If Your Brown Sugar Has Gone Bad

-Unless something suspect has got into your packet of brown sugar, it’s really unlikely it’s gone bad.
+Unless something suspect has gotten into your packet of brown sugar, it’s really unlikely it’s gone bad.
 Look for insects, eggs, or mold.

 How To Store Your Brown Sugar

 The best place to store your brown sugar is a cool, dry, dark place, like a cupboard or pantry.
 The key factor here is moisture: the place you store your sugar must be dry; otherwise, water will seep in and ruin your sugar.

 Therefore, consider double-bagging your brown sugar with a freezer bag once it’s opened in order to keep bugs, moisture, and bacteria firmly out.

 If you’re constantly using your sugar, get a cute little sugar container.
 This will stop you from having to undo a double-bagged packet all the time, plus it avoids bacterial growth after double-dipping.
 After all, brown sugar may not go bad, but the milk from your latte definitely does!